-She discovered her first grey hair when she was around 15 and started dyeing her hair in various colours at the age of 19.
-After colouring her hair for 7 years she decided to put down the colour and let her grey hair grow.
+She discovered her first grey hair when she was around 15 and started dyeing her hair in various colours at 19.
+After colouring her hair for seven years, she decided to put down the colour and let her grey hair grow.

-“When I was 24 I joined the military.
-My time away from home was busy so there was no time for me to think about my grey.
-I had been gone from home for about a year with no color treatments so I had been able to see the silvers poking through.
+“When I was 24, I joined the military.
+My time away from home was busy, so I had no time to think about my grey.
+I had been gone from home for about a year with no colour treatments, so I could see the silvers poking through my black hair.
 But I still wasn’t sold (I was 25 at the time) & the whole ”grey hair trend” is a big reason why I continued to dye my hair… I didn’t want to do it BECAUSE everyone else was doing it…”

-In december 2016, Dee made her mind to embrace her sparkles as she was tired of being afraid of her hair.
-She got her hair highlighted to help her colour blend and also got her hair cut.
+In December 2016, Dee decided to embrace her sparkles, tired of being afraid of her hair.
+So she got her hair highlighted to help her colour blend and cut her hair.

-“I absolutely loved my hair… For two days, then my impatience set in and I went and bought a color lightener and put it on my already bleached hair.
-I ended up with a brassy orange/brown color all over with little blonde pieces. (not to mention all of the hair that fell out because of over-processing).
-So I decided to just leave my hair alone until it grew out.”
+“I loved my hair for two days, then my impatience set in, and I went and bought a colour lightener and put it on my already bleached hair.
+I ended up with a brassy orange/brown colour all over with little blonde pieces. (not to mention all of the hair that fell out because of over-processing).
+So I decided to leave my hair alone until it grew out.”

-“After about 7 months in I decided to start an Instagram page to document my journey to encourage other young women like myself to embrace themselves naturally.
+“After about seven months in, I decided to start an Instagram page to document my journey to encourage other young women like myself to embrace themselves naturally.
 Then I found the silver hair community.
-I looked for women around my age with silver hair and found Rhiannon (@silver30s) and Nina (@Naturally_graysful).
-I was inspired & I grew to live my grey hair and would intentionally part my hair in a certain way just to show it.“
+So I looked for women around my age with silver hair and found Rhiannon (@silver30s) and Nina (@Naturally_graysful).
+I was inspired & I grew to live my grey hair and would intentionally part my hair in a certain way to show it.“

-“Two years into my silver hair transition I officially became dye free.
-I am almost at my year mark without heat and I can tell that my hair is healthier for it.
-I love my hair and couldn’t ever imagine it any other way.
-My husband was my biggest support as well as other women in my life who have told me that I inspired them to embrace their grey as well.”
+“Two years into my silver hair transition, I officially became dye-free.
+I am almost at my year mark without heat, and I can tell that my hair is healthier for it.
+I love my hair and couldn’t even imagine it any other way.
+My husband was my biggest support, as well as other women in my life who have told me that I inspired them to embrace their grey.”

-My biggest take away from all of this is to understand yourself.
+My biggest takeaway from all of this is to understand yourself.
 Find out what you want and take it from there.
-Do it for you!
+Please do it for you!
 Love yourself and give yourself time and grace.
 Being impatient on a journey like this will only cause frustration and negativity.
-Don’t compare yourself to others and just focus on being a better you than you were yesterday.
-You’re naturally a diamond, show the world your shine!
+Don’t compare yourself to others and focus on being a better you than you were yesterday.
+You’re naturally a diamond.
+Show the world your shine!